-Social support is a social network's active involvement and engagement in the caregiver's ability to cope with stress while caring.
-The social network could comprise family members or friends, community groups, and other relevant stakeholders that may be required to help occasionally (Donnellan, Bennett, and Soulsby, 2017).
-Continuous and long-term care of older adults with chronic illness, without any form of support, can harm the well-being of carers (Parkinson et al., 2017).
+Social support is regarded as the active involvement and engagement of a social network in the caregiver's ability to cope with stress while caring (Nolan, 2001).
+The social network could comprise of family members or friends, community groups, and other relevant stakeholders that may be required to help from time to time (Sit et al., 2004; Stoltz et al., 2004).
+Continuous and long-term care of older adults with chronic illness, in the absence of any form of support can be detrimental to the wellbeing of carers (Lim & Zebrack, 2004).
 Therefore, caring for older adults with chronic illness requires the support of family caregivers.
-Ndiok and Ncama (2019) highlight that most caregivers in Nigeria prefer to care for older adults at home.
-This is due to 'available and adequate family support' (Ndiok and Ncama, 2019).
-This finding agrees with existing literature (Kogan et al., 2016; Noreen et al., 2021) that care for older adults is better at home, where immediate family members and friends will be readily available for immediate and adequate support.
-Some of the support documented in the literature includes emotional and practical support from people around them (Adedeji et al., 2022).
-Sometimes, carers need someone for advice or to listen to their accounts of struggle and to empathize with their emotions during visits.
-Also, knowledge sharing regarding the medical conditions of their loved ones is another form of support (Donnellan, Bennett, and Soulsby, 2017).
+Akanji, Ogunniyi and Baiyewu (2002) highlight that most caregivers in Nigeria preferred to care for older adults at home.
+This is due to several reasons, among these is 'available and adequate family support' (Akanji et al., 2002).
+This finding agrees with existing literature (Kogan et al., 2016; Noreen et al., 2021) that care for older adults is better at home where immediate family members, and friends will be easily available for immediate and adequate support.
+Some of the support documented in literature include a combination of emotional and practical support from people around them (Adedeji et al., 2022).
+Sometimes carers need someone for advice or to listen to their accounts of struggle and to empathize with their emotions during visits.
+Also, knowledge sharing regarding medical conditions of their loved ones is another form of support (Sit et al., 2004).
 There is a gap in the literature on how to support family caregivers of older adults with chronic illness at home in Nigeria.
-This paper presents findings from a qualitative study that explores the perception of Health care professionals, community leaders, religious leaders, and policy implementers in Benue, Nigeria, on how best to support family caregivers of older adults with chronic illness.
-The following research questions guided the study: 1) How can family caregivers of older adults with chronic illness be best supported?
+This paper presents findings from a qualitative study that explores the perception of Healthcare professional, community leaders, religious leaders and policy implementers in Benue, Nigeria on how best to support family caregivers of older adults with chronic illness be supported best?